 The Iberville Sheriff’s Office is now a sub-station for State Police for state and federal fingerprinting background checks.
-Businesses that would like to be on this list can call Lisa Boudreaux at 225-687-5129 to get information on applying.
 Employers will schedule background checks for potential hires, and will provide an authorization disclosure form.
 That form and personal ID must be provided to obtain a fingerprinting background check.
 For more information call 687-5100.

 The cost of background checks are as follows: